junnjun/Keras_SuperResolution_SRResNet/README.md

   <img width="530" height="270" src="./images/pixelshuffler.png">
 </p>

-Hence, in this project following experiments were of interest :  first,  loss function <code> <b>perceptual loss VS MSE loss</b> </code> and second, upscaling method (upscaling factor x4) <code> <b> pixel-shuffler VS nearest-neighbor interpolation</b> </code>.
-Also, a different order of sequence of layers in the upscaling block is tested (Model 1 vs Model 5).
+In this project following experiments were of interest :  first,  loss function <code> <b>perceptual loss VS MSE loss</b> </code> and second, upscaling method (upscaling factor x4) <code> <b> pixel-shuffler VS nearest-neighbor interpolation</b> </code>.
+Also, a different order of sequence of layers in the upscaling block was tested (Model 1 vs Model 5).
 The proposed combination of the network architecture of SRResNet from the paper is listed under Model 1.

 |         |  Loss function  | Upscaling method |    Sequence of Layer    |
 |:-------:|:---------------:|:----------------:|:-----------------------:|